 |Los Angeles Network for Enhanced Services (LANES)||yes|

 |North Coast Health Information Network||yes||yes|

 |RAIN - Live Oak HIE and Telemedicine Network||yes||yes||yes|

 |San Joaquin Community Health Information Exchange||yes||yes||yes|

 Onboarding to CTEN

-Any organization can utilize Direct and Exchange specifications to share health information with organizations they trust and with whom they have data sharing agreements.
+Any organization can utilize Direct messaging and query-based exchange specifications to share health information with organizations they trust and with whom they have data sharing agreements.
 CAHIE, through the CTEN, provides a framework to make statewide trust and data-sharing efficient, and to ready organizations for sharing health information nationally.
 Organizations interested in participating in exchange using the CTEN should follow these steps to get started: